First-generation college students in the United States: Obstacles to access

 Because of a lack of experience, first-generation college students' parents do not always understand what the academic requirements are to attend a four-year college; therefore they cannot prepare their children for admission to such universities or the stress of the college experience.
 First-generation past students now parents would advise their children different from how they were advised when they were college students, with the advice they wish they were given by their parents.
 Students must rely on their teachers and counselors to place them on the correct track in order to enroll in any form of post-secondary education.
 DeAngelo (et al., 2011) explains how prior academic achievements impact degree completion.
 These are explored through SAT scores and high school grades.
 FGCS with a higher-grade average in high school and SAT composite scores are more likely to graduate in 4 years.
 If these students don't understand the impact of their SAT scores and GPAs on their likelihood to graduate, they are not predisposed to take them seriously, while college experienced students know that based on their previous knowledge.
 By the results being shown, it suggest that the results of the supportive relationship within their community are usually associated with higher levels of satisfaction but not academic achievement as measured by grades.

+More recent economics research has examined how test-optional admissions affect first-generation applicants.
+Using data from one highly selective institution, Sacerdote, Staiger, and Tine found that high-achieving applicants from disadvantaged backgrounds submitted standardized-test scores at relatively low rates under test-optional admissions.
+In their study, submitting a score substantially increased admission probabilities; the authors found a similar advantage from score submission among high-achieving first-generation applicants.

+Evidence from a broader set of institutions shows a more complex pattern.
+Using data from the largest U.S. college-application platform during the expansion of test-optional policies from 2018 to 2021, Avery, Shi, and Magouirk found that applications by underrepresented students to elite colleges did not increase substantially, but elite colleges enrolled more students with lower test scores and strong high-school grades, particularly first-generation and lower-income students.
+The authors also found increased enrollment of high-scoring students at less-selective institutions, raising the possibility that test-optional admissions can affect academic matching between students and colleges.